Back To Search Results

 Smiling of Bands

-When bands are not migrating equally down the gel, this pattern can exaggerate to a smiley pattern.
-This indicates that the gel has air bubbles, the voltage is too high, or the volume of the loading sample is too large.[7]
+When protein bands migrate unevenly down the gel, they may form a smiling pattern.
+This issue often arises due to air bubbles within the gel, excessive voltage during electrophoresis, or an excessive volume of the loading sample.[7]
 Air bubbles within the gel can distort the migration of bands.
-A constant voltage during electrophoresis is directly proportional to resistance, and since resistance and temperature are directly linked, a high voltage increases the temperature in the electrophoresis tank.[52]
+A constant voltage during electrophoresis is directly proportional to resistance, and as resistance and temperature are directly linked, a high voltage increases the temperature in the electrophoresis tank.[52]
 Heat pockets and an overall increase in the temperature of the running buffer can also alter migration.
-Before the buffer can warm up, a high voltage at the start of electrophoresis will rush bands and cause nonlinear migration.
+Before the buffer can warm up, a high voltage at the start of electrophoresis rushes bands and causes nonlinear migration.
 A large volume of loading samples can cause spillover into other lanes, and these large bands can skew into another lane.[49]

 Absence of Bands

-If the detection system shows no signal across all lanes except the ladder, there are many possible causes.
-It is best first to localize where in the workflow the error occurred.
-Typically, the most common culprits are poor transfer efficiency or poor probing.[7]
+If no signal is detected across all lanes except for the molecular weight ladder, there are many possible causes.
+The first step is identifying where the error occurred within the workflow.
+Typically, the most common causes include poor transfer efficiency or poor probing.[7]

 If a positive control lane is used and bands are absent, this can be due to a poor detection kit, poor antibodies, or even an incorrect antibody concentration.
 Antibody concentration is optimized by running titration experiments.[7]